Warrington North (UK Parliament constituency)

 Warrington North is a parliamentary constituency represented in the House of Commons of the Parliament of the United Kingdom since 2019 by Charlotte Nichols of the Labour Party.
 It elects one Member of Parliament (MP) by the first past the post system of election.

 Constituency profile

 The constituency is one of two covering the unitary authority of Warrington, Cheshire, the other being Warrington South.
-It covers the northern and eastern parts of the town, including Birchwood, Orford, Padgate, Poulton and Woolston, in effect suburbs that are contiguous.
+It covers the northern and eastern parts of the town, including Birchwood, Orford, Padgate, Poulton, Longbarn and Woolston, in effect suburbs that are contiguous.
 It also includes the villages of Burtonwood, Culcheth and Winwick.

 It includes half of the historic and industrial town that saw significant economic and population growth in the 20th century.
 In contrast to Warrington South, workless claimants who were registered jobseekers, constituted in November 2012 a higher proportion than the national average of 3.8% of the population, at 4.3%; this demonstrated marginally higher employment than in the North West as a whole, based on a statistical compilation by The Guardian.